Assess your options for business growth

 - sales - you could target a different demographic segment or type of customer to create new leads and opportunities

-- product development - you can alter an existing product or develop a new one for the untapped market
+- product development - you could alter an existing product or develop a new one for the untapped market

 See more on product development strategy.